aeharriman/cpu-only-r630-llama-whisper/README.md

 ## Project Plan

+### 1. Prepare the Environment

+- Buy a long enough patch cable: Done
+- Access iDRAC for the server on my home network: Done
+- Access virtual console - troubleshooting opening jnlp file with iced tea web

-### 1. Install the Operating System
+### 2. Install the Operating System

-- Download and install Ubuntu Server on the Dell PowerEdge R630.
+- Use iDRAC to Download and install Ubuntu Server on the Dell PowerEdge R630.
 - Ensure all system updates are applied.

-### 2. Prepare the Environment

-- Decide whether to develop locally, on the server using vim, or remotely on the server though setting up iDRAC.

 ### 3. Install Required Libraries